Safe Interactions via Monte Carlo Linear-Quadratic Games: Simulations

 \section{Simulations}

-In theory, our proposed MCLQ method converges towards robust, game-theoretic behaviors while offering real-time performance.
-Here we test both of these theoretical claims by comparing our approach to exact Hamilton-Jacobi methods and tractable LQ approximations.
+In theory, our proposed MCLQ method moves towards robust, game-theoretic behaviors while offering real-time performance.
+Here we test our theoretical claims by comparing our approach to exact Hamilton-Jacobi methods and tractable LQ approximations.
 More specifically, we perform controlled experiments where simulated agents interact in three environments: point-mass, driving, and manipulator (see \fig{sims1}).
 Each environment contains two agents.
 The simulated robot is attempting to complete its task (e.g., reaching a goal) while simulated humans move in its proximity.
 The robot must avoid collisions with these simulated humans --- even when the humans take unexpected or noisy actions.
-A repository of our code is available \href{https://github.com/safe-interactions-mclq/mclq}{here}.

 \p{Independent Variables} We vary the robot's controller across four levels.
-To test LQ approximations, we include \textbf{NPG} \cite{wu2023learning} and \textbf{ILQ} \cite{fridovich2020efficient} approaches.
+To test LQ approximations, we include \textbf{DARE-nA} \cite{wu2023learning} and \textbf{ILQGames} \cite{fridovich2020efficient} approaches.
 These methods iteratively approximate the dynamics and cost as a LQ system and solve for the resulting Nash Equilibrium.
-To test exact solutions, we next solve for the true Nash Equilibrium (\textbf{NE}) using the Bellman Equation in \eq{bellman}.
-Finally, we evaluate our \textbf{MCLQ} approach from Algorithm~\ref{alg:1}.
+We used the official repositories for \textbf{DARE-nA} and \textbf{ILQGames} when applicable.
+To test exact solutions, we next solve for the true Nash Equilibrium (\textbf{NE}) using the Bellman Equation.
+Finally, we evaluate our \textbf{MCLQ} approach from Section~\ref{sec:method}.

 \p{Environments} Below we describe the three simulated environments.
-All simulations were performed on an AMD Ryzen 7000 Series 5 CPU.
+All simulations were performed on an AMD Ryzen 7000 Series 5 CPU with multithreading enabled.

 \textit{Point-Mass.} Here the simulated human and robot move in a $2$D plane.
 The initial positions and velocities of both agents are randomized; across an interaction of $T=30$ timesteps, the robot attempts to reach a fixed goal location.
 Both agents have linear dynamics such that $x^{t+1} = x^t + u^t + w^t$, and the robot's cost is quadratic (considering both distance to goal and distance to human).
 Because this environment is a linear-quadratic game, we anticipate that LQ approximations should find the Nash Equilibrium.